 - Affleck has experience in tights, and I’m not just talking about Daredevil.
 After you’ve checked out The Town and Argo, checkout Hollywoodland where Affleck plays the TV Superman George Reeves.
 That’s right, Affleck will be the first actor to play both Superman and Batman on screen.

 - Don’t picture him as Batman, picture him as Bruce Wayne.
 If the trend holds, it’s likely that for about 85% of the movie Affleck will not be playing Batman, but will instead be his alter ego.
 That is really the part he was cast to play, a: rich, handsome, surprisingly intelligent, ladies-man who underneath his tailored tuxedo can kick butt.

-- You think some of his movies were bad?
-Checkout the tripe that Robert Downey Jr. or Chris Evans did before they got into the Marvel movies.
+- Do you think some of his movies were bad?
+Check out the tripe that Robert Downey Jr. or Chris Evans did before they got into the Marvel movies.

 - This is kind of a coup for WB/DC.
 For over ten years every time a comic movie has been in any stage of pre-production his name has been thrown out as a strong contender for the part.
 Before leaving to film Troy Affleck was one of director Wolfgang Peterson’s choices for either of the title roles.
 Before Zach Snyder got Man of Steel, the directing chair was offered to Affleck.